-- Help students to develop negative attitudes to smoking. - Teach young people how to cope sociall while resisting peer influences to smoke. - Get parents to quit while their children are young. - Have opportunities for students to participate in health-promoting activities. - Prevent young people from failing academically and becoming alienated from school.
+- help students to develop negative attitudes to smoking - teach young people how to cope socially while resisting peer influences to smoke - get parents to quit while their children are young - have opportunities for students to participate in healthpromoting activities.

 The normative education activities in this resource clarify misconceptions about tobacco use for students.
 It is important that they understand that young people who don't smoke are more likely to be one of the crowd, than the odd person out.
 Encourage students to be 'smoke free' rather than advocating that students simply 'don't smoke'.